 So what happens when a subscriber to an ISP behaves badly and causes an injury to someone else online—say, by copying that person's music without permission?
 Is the ISP responsible for the actions of its subscribers?
 Most people who've been injured, if given a choice, prefer to sue the person or entity with the "deepest pockets."
 ISPs tend to have much deeper pockets than their customers.

-Those who want ISPs to be financially responsible argue that ISPs are publishers like newspapers or magazines and must take responsibility for the material on their servers.
-On the other side, the ISPs argue that they are like telephone companies -- simply carriers that provide a means of sending information.
+People who think ISPs should be financially responsible for the actions of their subscribers argue that ISPs are publishers, similar to a newspaper or magazine, and must take responsibility for the material on their servers.
+On the other side, ISPs argue that they are like telephone companies—simply carriers that provide a means of sending information.
 So far, Congress and courts have favored the ISPs' position and provided guidelines that permit responsible ISPs to avoid liability for the millions of bits of digital information passing through their portals.

-Online copyright infringement occurs when a copyrighted work -- such as a song, movie, artwork, or text -- is copied, modified, displayed, or performed without the copyright owner's authorization.
-(To learn more about the essentials of copyright law, see Nolo's article Copyright Basics FAQ.)
+Online copyright infringement happens when a copyrighted work—such as a song, movie, artwork, or text—is copied, modified, displayed, or performed without the copyright owner's authorization.
+(To learn more about the essentials of copyright law, check out Copyright Basics FAQ.)

 In the early days of the Internet (1995-1998), angry copyright owners tried using two theories against ISPs:

 ISPs who claimed they couldn't possibly monitor everything that was said on hosted websites lobbied Congress for protection and, in 1998, President Clinton signed into effect the Digital Millennium Copyright Act (DMCA).
 Under Title II of the DMCA, ISPs can avoid legal liability if they follow "notice and takedown" procedures.
 These procedures require ISPs to take down unauthorized material when they receive notice of an infringement.
 (17 U.S.C. § 511 and following.)

 Under the DMCA, to avoid liability the ISP must: